agile-ts/documentation/docs/Interfaces.md

 #### `background`

-If the `itemKey` should be updated in `background`, so that no Component rerender which has bound the Collection and the Item to itself.
+When `true`, the `itemKey` is updated in `background` and won't cause any rerender on Components that have subscribed the Item or Collection.
 ```ts {5}
 // Causes rerender on Components
 MY_COLLECTION.updateItemKey([1, 3]);